aodn/rimrep-examples/R_based_scripts/Plotting_SELTMP_Data.md

 ![](Plotting_SELTMP_Data_files/figure-gfm/unnamed-chunk-13-1.png)<!-- -->

-## Wordcloud example using favourite waterways for recreation
+### Word cloud example using favourite waterways for recreation

 We will search for the relevant questions in our table of variables, and prepare query results to extract data from SELTMP dataset.